Mahmoudosos/llama-math-question-generator/README.md

     The script is designed to be run directly.
 Simply execute all cells in the Colab notebook.
 The output for each generated question will be displayed in Markdown format.

-## Example Output

-The script will generate output that looks like this: